Unifying mirror descent and dual averaging: Introduction

-We introduce and study a new family of algorithms, which we call \emph{unified mirror descent} (UMD) which unifies and extends both mirror descent and dual averaging.
-The general algorithm has the property of offering at each step several possible iterations.
-Our key result is the analysis of the algorithm which is general enough to be then applied to various settings such as convex optimization, variational inequalities and regret minimization.
-We also construct, in the context of this new family, an algorithm for constrained optimization \emph{called greedy of lazy descent} (GoLD) which in practice performs at least as well as mirror descent and dual averaging, and greatly outperforms them in some situations.
+\paragraph{Main contribution.} In this paper, we introduce and study a new family of algorithms, which we refer to as \emph{unified mirror descent} (UMD) which unifies and extends both mirror descent and dual averaging.
+The general algorithm has the property of offering at each step a set of possible iterations.
+We also construct, in the context of this new family, two algorithms for constrained optimization we refer to as \emph{alternating primal-dual descent} (APDD) and \emph{interpolating primal-dual descent} (IPDD) capable of outperforming mirror descent and dual averaging algorithms in some situations.